 What causes it?

-Overactive bladder may be caused by bladder problems, spinal cord injury, or pelvic surgery.
+Overactive bladder may be caused by bladder problems, a spinal cord injury, or pelvic surgery.
 But in many cases, doctors don't know what causes it.

 Some medicines can cause overactive bladder.
 Talk with your doctor about the medicines you're taking to find out if they could affect your bladder.
 But don't stop taking your medicine without talking to your doctor first.